devisscher/NextBlog/posts/006-my-first-next-post.md

 ---
 Another switch...

 Well, [Gatsby](/blog/post/004/my-first-gatsby-post) was nice, but I didn't feel great about it.
 No offense to anyone who is working on Gatsby, it's great!
-I'm not familiar with GraphQL and I think it add some complexity that I wasn't ready to deal with for a personal site.
+I'm not familiar with GraphQL and it added some complexity that I wasn't ready to deal with for a personal site.

 I came across this framework called [Next.js](https://github.com/zeit/next.js/).
 I was immediately seduced by the way it proposes to do things.
 Additionally it provides a complete deployment workflow which takes away the hassle of configuring all that.
 Thank you to the folks at [Zeit](https://zeit.co/), your work is phenomenal.
 As I don't wish to spend all my time working on my website, I felt the switch would make my life easier.
 Hopefully this decision will last a little while.